protective-service

 By 2028, automation risk is projected to reach approximately 47%, with overall exposure climbing to 52%.
 [Estimate] The trend line is clear: the monitoring function continues to shift toward AI, while the investigation and strategy functions remain human.

-If you work in loss prevention, the path forward is clear: move up the value chain.
-Become the person who manages AI systems, leads investigations, and designs prevention strategies.
+1. Move up the value chain immediately.
+Become the person who manages AI systems, leads investigations, designs prevention strategies, and works with law enforcement on ORC cases.
 The watchers are being replaced.
 The investigators and strategists are not.

 See detailed surveillance officer data and trends